How to Check Credit Score in UAE (Fast, Free & Official)

 Step 6: View and Download Your Credit Report/Score

-• Full access to your credit report becomes possible after payment completion allowing you to view and download it.
+• Full access to your credit report becomes possible after payment completion, allowing you to view and download it.

 2. Check Your Credit Score via the AECB Mobile App